SeanReid/blog/README.md

-First time blogging and first time using gh-pages.
+First time blogging and using gh-pages.
+First try using Middleman and Ghost Theme

 Ended up abandoning this implementation of a blog and later changed to Tumblr.